danielaguiar0006/godotsharp-levels/README.md

 # CODENAME: LEVELS

 A **PROTOTYPE** for my future commercial dungeon crawler FPS game heavily inspired by "Pixel Dungeon", "DOOM", and "DarkSouls/Elden-Ring".
-This was built with the [Godot Engine](https://godotengine.org/), featuring multiplayer through *Facepunch*'s open source *Steamworks* library.
+This was built with the [Godot Engine](https://godotengine.org/), featuring multiplayer through *GodotSteam* & *GodotSteam_CSharpBindings* addons.
+The addons simply provide a wrapper for the official *Steamworks* library.
 NOTE: AS STATED BEFORE, THIS IS THE PROTOTYPE FOR MY FUTURE TO BE RELEASED GAME SO THERE MAY BE BUGS, UNEXPECTED BEHAVIOR, MASSIVE BREAKING CHANGES, AND SO ON.

 ## Overview

 Dungeon Doom Souls combines dungeon crawling and challenging combat available as an open-source project.
 Developed using the Godot Engine with C#, this game uses Facepunch's open-source Steamworks library to facilitate multiplayer gameplay.
-Facepunch's Steamworks is a modern, well maintained C# wrapper for the Steamworks API and it provides a more streamlined, higher-level interface compared to Steamworks.NET (Which aims to be a more faithful wrapper, but I would argue at the cost of simplicity or ease of use).

 ## Features

 - **Godot Engine**: Harnessing the power of the open-source Godot Engine for game development.
 - **C# Integration**: Utilizing C# for robust game logic and interactings with the Steamworks API.
-- **Multiplayer Support**: Leveraging Facepunch's Steamworks library for multiplayer gameplay.
+- **Multiplayer Support**: Leveraging Steamworks wrapper library for multiplayer gameplay.

 ## Timeline - Roadmap